 Watch for little ghosts and goblins on Halloween, as your neighborhood transforms into the haunting grounds for dozens of trick-or-treaters.

 Drivers need to be extra careful of children dressed in costumes.
-Many costumes are difficult to see at night, or include masks that limit the wearer’s visibility.
+Many costumes are difficult to see at night, or include elements that limit the wearer's visibility.

-In the excitement of Halloween, some of our littlest citizens may also forget the rules of road.
+In the excitement of Halloween, some of our littlest residents may also forget the rules of road.

 Helpful driving tips for a safe Halloween include:

 - Watch your speed and stay below the posted limit.